abmckeon/Project3/README.md

 +  shinythemes
 +  shinyWidgets
 +  ggthemes
++  mathjaxr

 Below is the code to install these packages.
 You'll want to run this code before running the app:

-install.packages("shiny", "tidyverse", "shinythemes", "shinyWidgets", "ggthemes")
+install.packages("shiny", "tidyverse", "shinythemes", "shinyWidgets", "ggthemes", "mathjaxr")

 Copy and paste the code below into R-Studio to run the app!